The Pond (intelligence organization): Post World War II

 Before the end of World War II, John Grombach's executive officer, Charles Stevenson, supported The Pond and its endeavors and tried to fight for The Pond.
 After World War II had ended, Hoyt Vandenberg, the Director of Central Intelligence, wanted to consolidate power into the Central Intelligence Group, thus pushing against Stevenson for the closing of The Pond.
 In April 1947, Grombach feared that The Pond would be discontinued, and decided to reveal the organization and its accomplishments to the public by proving its existence to the New York Times.
 After what seemed to be a loss for Grombach, in early 1947, late 1948, the State Department began funding The Pond in secret, but at a much lower rate than the War Department had in the past.

 Under the sponsorship of the State Department The Pond was struggling to maintain its merits and in March 1951 would be revealed and resolved under the Central Intelligence Agency.

 The end of The Pond

 After the Pond was transferred to the Central Intelligence Agency, John Grombach began to submit phony reports against the superiors and workers that he disliked.
 These false reports and rumors spread by Grombach led to the CIA not renewing the Pond any further after its contract ended on August 15, 1954.
 All but two operations had ended by January 1, 1955.
 The CIA continued these last two operations until April 30, 1955.
 Because it did not have a congressional and public support system, the Pond was beat out by a larger espionage organization.
-Ultimately, Grombach's philosophy of extreme secrecy lead the Pond to its demise.
+Ultimately, Grombach's philosophy of extreme secrecy led the Pond to its demise.